My Friend

 Late summer sun and the strident thrum of crickets.

-Another time still haunted the corners of this room.
+Another time still haunts the corners of this room.

-Before the piles of fabric, patterns, and sewing stuff cluttered the small, bright space at the corner of the Gould’s old, grey-green, two chimney, Colonial near the lake.
+Ghosts hidden beneath the piles of fabric, patterns, and sewing stuff cluttering the small, bright space at the corner of the Gould’s old, grey-green, two-chimney Colonial near the lake.

-We’d spread out across Betsy’s high bed and talk dreamily about our four favorite men: John, Paul, George and Ringo.
-Spinning their albums until daylight left and my ride home appeared at the front door.
+We spread out across Betsy’s high bed and talk dreamily about our four favorite men: John, Paul, George and Ringo.
+Spinning their albums until daylight leaves and my ride home appears at the front door.

-The rest of the upstairs was a mystery to me, being two-thirds occupied by teen brothers, whose rare appearances and even rarer visits to Betsy’s room usually lasted briefly and annoyed her thoroughly.
+The rest of the upstairs is a mystery to me, being two-thirds occupied by teen brothers, whose rare appearances and even rarer visits to Betsy’s room usually last briefly and annoy her thoroughly.

-It simply scared the shit out of me.
+They simply scare the shit out of me.

-On occasion, when Betsy sought out her dad during my visits, we’d wander back down the creaky, old stairs, through the dark front entry hall (which no one ever seemed to enter) to the only place I ever recall seeing Betsy’s dad.
+On occasion, when Betsy seeks out her dad during my visits, we wander back down the creaky, old stairs, through the dark front entry hall (which no one ever seems to enter through) to the one and only place I ever recall seeing Betsy’s Dad.

 His den.

-With a timid rap on the solid, old door, we’d hear his gentle voice give permission to enter this space.
+With a timid rap on the solid, old door, we hear his gentle voice give permission to enter this space.

 His special place.